ekimb/mapquik/README.md

 ```
 rustup install nightly
-export CARGO_NET_GIT_FETCH_WITH_CLI=true #fix for "failed to authenticate when downloading repository"
+export CARGO_NET_GIT_FETCH_WITH_CLI=true
 cargo +nightly build --release
 ```

 The nightly version of cargo is required because hifiasm uses experimental language features (SIMD, intrinsics).
 The `export` command is needed because libwfa has WFA2 as a git submodule with a SSH url.
+It fixes the error "failed to authenticate when downloading repository".

 ## Quick start